sandrahoffberg/Delly-somatic/README.md

 ### Auxilliary Parameters

-- Minimum paired end mapping quality [Default: 1]
-- Minimum paired end quality for translocations [Default: 20]
-- Minimum min. clipped length for a soft-clipped read [Default: 25]
+- Minimum MAPQ quality for paired end mapping during SV discovery.
+This is an integer value ranging from 0 to 255 and the optimal value can depend on the aligner used.
+When in doubt, the user can plot the MAPQ distribution in a BAM file [Default: 1]
-- Minimum distance on a reference for how far apart split-reads need to be [Default: 25]
+- Minimum distance on a reference for how far apart split-reads need to be [Default: 25 bp]
-- Maximum distance on a reference for how far apart split-reads can be [Default: 40]
+- Maximum distance on a reference for how far apart split-reads can be [Default: 40 bp]
+- Minimum MAPQ quality for paired end mapping during SV genotyping.
+This is an integer value ranging from 0 to 255 and the optimal value can depend on the aligner used.
+When in doubt, the user can plot the MAPQ distribution in a BAM file [Default: 5]
+- gzipped output file for SV-reads
+- Minimum SV site quality for merging [Default: 300]
+- Minimum coverage for merging [Default: 10]
+- Minimum SV length [Default: 0 bp]
+- Maximum SV length [Default: 1,000,000 bp for merging; 500,000,000 bp for filtering]
+- Only retain SVs with Precise tag during merging?
+This should only be used with whole exon data, not whole genome data [Default: no]
+- Only retain SVs with Pass tag during merging?
+[Default: no for SV discovery; yes for SV genotyping]
+- Minimum fraction of genotyped samples for filtering [Default: 0.75]
-- Minimum mapping quality for genotyping [Default: 5]
+- Minimum mapping quality for CNVs [Default: 10]
+- Ploidy [Default: 2]
+- Minimum CNV size [Default: 1000]
+- Window size for read-depth windows [Default: 10,000]
+- Window offset for read-depth windows [Default: 10,000]
-- Optional: gzipped output file for SV-reads
+- Input BED file with the windows for read-depth windows
+- Minimum fraction of the window that is callable for read-depth windows [Default: 0.25]
+- Use mappable bases for window size?
+[Default: no]
+- Scanning window size for GC fragment normalization [Default: 10,000]
+- Scanning regions in BED format for GC fragment normalization
+- Scan window selection for GC fragment normalization?
+[Default: no]
+- Maximum CNV size [Default: 500,000,000]

 ## Citation